fanluo12/LC/1D-DynamicProgramming/README.md

 ## 518. Coin Change II && 377.
 Combination Sum IV
 Create dp array where length is amount or target + 1 and set 0 index as 1.
 For loop through all coins or numbers, and start loop from them to target, dp[i] += dp[i - coin]

+## * 416.
+Partition Equal Subset Sum
+Take [2,2,3,5] as example, it cannot been paritioned.
+The target we looking for is 6 so we created a boolean array which length is target + 1(last index is exactly 6).
+For loop through each element, for each element, we use another loop to traverse from [target, cur element] and fill dp[i] = dp[i - outer for loop element] || dp[i].
+The idea is mark changeable number as true.
+So the first loop we take 2 and only dp[2] is true meaning 2 can be changeable.
+Second we take 2 for loop, since last time 2 been marked true, and this time dp[4] can be mark true.
+So the same with dp[3] and dp[5], and dp[6] is false meaning we cannot parition